Using helium 10830 {\AA} transits to constrain planetary magnetic fields: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewer for their comments which improved the manuscript.
 We are grateful to James Kirk for useful discussions.
 JEO is supported by a Royal Society University Research Fellowship.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 853022, PEVAP).
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC-BY) licence to any Author Accepted Manuscript version arising.